Welcome to BC3

 BC3 offers affordable tuition at a fraction of the cost of a 4-year public or private institution.
-In fact, 80% of BC3 students receive financial aid to help pay for their education and 75% graduate debt-free.
+In fact, 80% of BC3 students receive financial aid to help pay for their education and 75% of BC3 graduates are debt-free.
 The BC3 Education Foundation, Inc. awards over $200,000 in scholarships to students each year.

 As a regional community college, BC3 has six locations: BC3 Main Campus in Butler; BC3 @ Cranberry in Cranberry Township; BC3 @ Lawrence Crossing in New Castle; BC3 @ LindenPointe in Hermitage; BC3 @ Brockway in Brockway; and BC3 @ Armstrong in Ford City.